 2015 – Dr Edward Sri, Emily Wilson, and Colleen Carroll Campbell

-2016 – Jennifer Fulwiler, Fr Nathan Cromly, and Sonja Corbitt
+2016 – Jennifer Fulwiler, Fr Nathan Cromly, and Sonja Corbitt, music by Sarah Kroger

-2017 marked the tenth Columbus Catholic Women’s Conference and we are proud to be the largest conference of its kind in the United States!
-The CCWC is anticipating almost 4,000 attendees on February 17.
+2019 will mark the twelfth Columbus Catholic Women’s Conference and we are proud to be the largest conference of its kind in the United States!
+The CCWC is anticipating almost 4,000 attendees on February 16, 2019.
 Along with some of the most sought after Catholic speakers, the conference also invites many organizations and vendors to attend, all with the aim of providing women with ways to continue celebrating and learning about their Catholic faith.
 In addition to our speakers, the CCWC offers Mass, Confession and Adoration, with the help of Bishop Frederick Campbell, many priests and deacons, and the Diocese of Columbus.
 We rely upon and thank our many generous sponsors and The Catholic Foundation to sustain us financially.

 We pray that you will join us at the conference in fellowship and celebration of our Catholic faith.
 We also pray that you will bring your girlfriends, your sisters, your mothers, or those that the Holy Spirit has revealed for you to invite.
 In return, we ask that you might please say a prayer for the volunteers and women who work tirelessly to put on an event of this magnitude.